 - PWD ID

 - Voter’s ID

 - Philippine Retirement Authority (PRA)-issued Special Resident Retiree’s Visa (SRRV)

 If you do not have any of the documents stated above, you can submit the following as secondary supporting documents as long as it has your picture, signature/thumbmark, full name, address, and date of birth:

 - City/Municipal ID

 The Philippine National ID is free for all Filipinos and has no expiration.
-It is not mandatory for every Filipino but you are strongly encouraged to get one.
+It is not mandatory for every Filipino, but you are strongly encouraged to get one.
 The PhilSys ID will not replace our existing functional IDs that serve other purposes like passports and driver’s licenses.
-Aside from providing valid proof of identity, the PhilSys will provide easier access to applications for eligibility to social welfare programs and benefits from the government.
+Aside from providing valid proof of identity, the PhilSys will provide easier access to applications for eligibility for social welfare programs and benefits from the government.
 It will also boost efficiency, especially in dealing with government services where people will only need to present one ID during transactions.
 It will likewise simplify public and private transactions, enrollment in schools, and the opening of bank accounts.